Almost all primes satisfy the Atkin-Serre conjecture and are not extremal: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Amir Akbary, Po-Han Hsu, and Wen-Ching Winnie Li for helpful comments.
-The third author was supported by a PIMS postdoctoral fellowship and the University of Lethbridge.
+The third author is currently an NCTS postdoctoral fellow; he was supported by a PIMS postdoctoral fellowship and the University of Lethbridge during part of this research.